What is A Rigid-Flex PCB?

 5. Rigid-flex PCBs offer more design flexibility due to the three-dimensional nature of the design.
 And by reducing the need for wires and connectors, rigid-flex circuits are also relatively lighter, increasing their mechanical durability against jerks and vibrations.
 This is one of the reasons why rigid-flex circuits are so popular in applications that work in harsh environmental conditions.
 Also, the lack of connectors means fewer solder joints and potentially fewer failure points in the circuit.

 6. Since typical multilayer rigid-flex circuits are built around the flex substrates, the circuits are usually very thin.
 This allows the circuits to be used in weight-sensitive applications, and improve the overall reliability.

-7. One major limitation of the rigid-flex circuit is its cost.
+7. One major limitation of the rigid-flex PCB is its cost.
 A rigid-flex circuit is usually much more expensive than a simple rigid, or even a rigidized flex circuit.
 Especially if you are only getting a few units fabricated, like for a prototype.
 But as the number of units increases, there are many ways to control the cost of a rigid-flex circuit.
 The extra cost is simply due to the complexity of fabrication.
 Combining flex and rigid circuits together requires multiple lamination cycles, more lamination cycles means more cost.
 Another major cost driver is the material.
 No-flow and low-flow prepregs used in the construction of a rigid-flex cost five to ten times more than the conventional substrate materials.